sqmk/Phue/README.md

 Example results are as follows:

 ```
-! - Username your.username doesn't appear to be 32 character hash (A-F, 0-9)
-! - Using this for username instead: af8caecf12655838d10fa92d86d09e82

 Testing connection to bridge at 10.0.1.31
-Response appears OK!

 Scanning for lights.
 Turn at least one light off, then on...
 Found: Light #1, Hue Lamp 1
 Found: Light #2, Hue Lamp 2